Skip to content

 VoiceMeUp MMS handling: VoiceMeUp sends MMS as two separate webhooks (text + metadata, then image). parse_voicemeup_webhook() automatically buffers and merges them into a single event:

-from roomkit import parse_voicemeup_webhook, configure_voicemeup_mms
+from roomkit.providers.voicemeup.sms import parse_voicemeup_webhook, configure_voicemeup_mms

 # Configure timeout for split MMS aggregation